murchandamus/bips/bip-update-process.md

 ### Changes from BIP 2

 - Refer to the proponent of a BIP as "author" throughout the document
+- The Standards Track type is superseded by the similar Specification type[^standard-track]
 - Layer header is no longer restricted to Standards Track, but remains optional as it does not make sense for all BIPs[^layer]
 - The comment system is abolished.
 Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]